 Academic advising is available to all students through Student Affairs.
 Each student's academic progress is evaluated on a quarterly basis.
 Students are encouraged to meet with an Academic Advisor to assist with academic issues, as well as life changes that would impact their progress in the program of study.
 Academic Advisors are available to guide and assist students throughout their program, but ultimately the choice of courses and verification of requirements is the responsibility of the student.
 Doctor of Naturopathic Medicine students who are off their prescribed track are required to meet with the advisor each quarter during the designated period to develop a schedule for the next quarter.
-Contact information: advising@scnm.edu.
+Contact information: Advising@sonoran.edu

-Student Success Counselors are assigned to each MS student upon admission to their program.
+Student Success Coaches are assigned to each MS student upon admission to their program.
 Student Success Counselors (SSC) are available to help a student navigate their program, services, and any challenges the student may encounter.
-The SSC will help connect students with the appropriate support services or contacts at the college.
-Contact information: studentsuccess@scnm.edu.
+The SSC will help connect students with the appropriate support services or contacts at the University.
+Contact information: Studentsuccess@sonoran.edu.